Create Vein Surface: Automation

 The next example tests the input samples' sensitivity to increasing continuity.
 The script outputs 10 volumes, with increasing continuity values.
 As a continuity test, UseUncertainty is set to "yes" to ensure a Gaussian calculation is performed (continuity is not relevant for Minimum Curvature calculations.

-This script could easily be adapted to generate outputs for a range of parameter settings or, with nest for-next loops, a 2- or even 3-dimensional matrix of outputs (although be wary of the number of outputs you will be creating):
+This script could easily be adapted to generate outputs for a range of parameter settings or, with nest for-next loops, a 2- or even 3-dimensional matrix of outputs (although be wary of the number of outputs you are creating):

 var oDmApp=window.external;